MUTIJ/SQL_db/README.md

 # SQL_db
 This SQL db demonstrates various Queries in SQL.
-Example update select, sum,Count Update and also Alter Delete.
+Example update select, sum, Count Update and also Alter Delete.